Local Minimizers of the Anisotropic Isoperimetric Problem on Closed Manifolds: Introduction

 Let $\W_v$ be a volume-constrained $\eo$-local minimizer of $\F$ with volume $v\in ( 0, v_0]$ and $\F(\W_v) \leq \kappa v^{\sfrac{(n-1)}{n}}$.
 Then $\W_v$ is a geodesically convex $C^{2,\alpha}$-domain.
 Moreover, there is a point $x_0 \in M$ such that

 \end{theorem}

 Let us make a few remarks about Theorem~\ref{thm: local min}.

 \begin{remark} {\rm The property of $\W_v$ being of class $C^{2,\alpha}$ follows from \eqref{eqn: quant hausdorff0} and the regularity theory for minimizers of anisotropic surface energies (see Section \ref{ssec: reg}).
 Actually, arguing as in the proof of \cite[Theorem 2]{Figalli-Maggi-drops}, one can strengthen the quantitative Hausdorff estimates \eqref{eqn: quant hausdorff0} and prove that $\partial \W_v$ is locally a $C^{2,\alpha}$ graph, with quantitative estimates in $v$.
-By Schauder estimates, if $F$ is $C^{k,\alpha}$, one can upgrade the quantitative regularity of $\W_v$ to $C^{k,\alpha}$. } \end{remark}
+By Schauder estimates, if $F$ is $C^{k,\alpha}$, one can upgrade the quantitative regularity of $\W_v$ to $C^{k,\alpha}$. { We observe that the minimal requirement for $F$ being $C^{2,\alpha}$ is needed not only to prove that $\W_v$ is a geodesically convex $C^{2,\alpha}$-domain, but also to prove the closeness to the Wulff shape, as we make use of the Alexandrov-type theorem of the first author, Kolasi\'{n}ski, and Santilli \cite[Corollary 6.8]{DRKS}, which requires $F$ being $C^{2,\alpha}$.} } \end{remark}